Contact our Student Services Office for more information about the program: email@example.com.

 - Data Retrieval: Where to get data and information

-- How to place data and information in context of applications
+- Data Interpretation: How to place data and information in context of applications

 - Geographical Information Systems

-Courses required of Applied Climate Program students fall into three categories:
+Courses required of Applied Climate Program students fall into two categories:

 - Departmental Core Courses: Required of all Climate & Space MEng Applied Climate graduate students.

-- Program Elective Courses: The Climate & Space courses or/and additional non-Climate & Space courses that support a student’s area of interest.
+- Program Elective Courses: A combination of Climate and Space and other related courses, that bolster the MEng Applied Climate degree and support a student’s area of interest.

 Departmental Core Courses (19 Credit Hours)

 The five core courses required of the MEng Applied Climate students cover aspects of applied research and engineering that are considered fundamental and necessary parts of our educational program.
 These courses are listed below.